THE TEAM

 Director of Global Initiatives

-Justin Andrews, grandson of the legendary Otis Redding, is Director of Special Projects and Outreach at the Otis Redding Foundation.
+Justin Andrews, grandson of the legendary Otis Redding, is Director of Global Initiatives at the Otis Redding Foundation.
 Within the Foundation, he specializes in event planning, leads student activities and camps, and is the creative force behind Otis Redding branded merchandise, where proceeds support the organization’s educational programs and outreach efforts.
 He is active and involved in the Middle Georgia community, where he serves as the President of the Macon Film Festival’s Board of Directors and is a board member of the Macon Arts Alliance, the Boys and Girls Club, and Visit Macon.
 He is a graduate of Macon’s Mt. de Sales Academy and participated in the 2017 class of Leadership Macon.

 Kimberly Kelsey Epps